Eger: Habsburg rule

 The 18th century was also important because bishop Barkóczy and Eszterházy decided to found a university in Eger patterned after the ones in Nagyszombat and in Vienna.
 There were already precedents for this type of education because in 1700 Bishop István Telekessy, who took sides with Ferenc Rákóczy the Second, established a seminary in Eger.
 Then in 1740, Canon György Foglár founded a Faculty of Law and in 1754 bishop Barkóczy set up a school of philosophy.
-In the building which was marked out for the university we can find the Archdiocese's Library (the most beautiful baroque library in Hungary), and an astronomical museum with original equipment, which was the second museum of this type in Europe.
+In the building which was marked out for the university is the Archdiocese's Library, and an astronomical museum with original equipment, which was the second museum of this type in Europe.
 Between 1946 and 1948 there were several more efforts to found a university in Eger all of which also ended in failure.

 The 19th century began with disasters: a fire that destroyed half the town in 1800, and a collapse of the south wall of the Castle in 1801, which ruined several houses.
 Eger became the seat of an archbishopric in 1804, and the church remained in firm control of the town, despite efforts by its citizens to obtain greater freedom.
 In 1827, much of the town centre was damaged by fire again, and four years later over 200 were killed in an outbreak of cholera.

 In 1804, a significant change occurred in the organisation of Eger's bishopric.
 The monarch made this town a centre of archbisphoric, but the bishoprics of Szatmár and Kassa separated from it.